-Native older alluvium was encountered beneath the disturbed alluvium at Boring Nos.
-B-1 through B-4, and beneath the younger alluvium at Boring No. B-5, extending to at least the maximum depth explored of $20\pm$ feet below the existing site grades.
-The older alluvium generally consists of medium dense to dense clayey sands and silty sands and very stiff to hard sandy clays.
+Native older alluvium was encountered at the ground surface at Boring Nos.
+B-2 and B-7, beneath the younger alluvium at Boring Nos.
+B-9, and beneath the artificial fill soils at the remaining boring locations, extending to at least the maximum depth explored of $20\pm$ feet below the existing site grades.
+The older alluvium generally consists of medium dense to very dense clayey sands with varying silt content, medium dense to very dense silty sands and sandy silts with varying clay content, and very stiff to hard sandy clays with varying silt content.
+Boring Nos.
+B-4 and B-9 encountered a stratum consisting of hard clayey silts at a depth of 17 to $20\pm$ feet.